JUNGFRAU BAHNEN |

-The Jungfraubahnen, or Jungfrau railways, are located in the Bernese Oberland of Switzerland known as the Jungfrau region.
+The Jungfrau bahnen (this is actually only one word, it's split so it will display properly on small screens), or Jungfrau railways, are located in the Bernese Oberland of Switzerland known as the Jungfrau region.
 The area contains three major mountains, the Eiger (monster - aptly named as 64 people have died so far climbing its north face), Jungfrau (maiden), and the Mönch or (monk).

-The Jungfraubahnen are comprised of five different railways, Berner Oberland Bahn (BOB), Wengernalpbahn (WAB), Jungfrau Bahn (JB), Schynige Platte Bahn (SPB), and the Bergbahn Lauterbrunnen Mürren (BLM).
-One of these is a combination adhesion and rack railway, three are rack railways, and one is strictly adhesion.
+The Jungfrau bahnen are comprised of five different railways, Berner Oberland Bahn (BOB), Wengernalpbahn (WAB), Jungfrau Bahn (JB), Schynige Platte Bahn (SPB), and the Bergbahn Lauterbrunnen Mürren (BLM).
+The BOB is a combination adhesion and rack railway, the BLM is strictly adhesion, while the other three are rack railways.

 The BOB, the blue line on the map, is an adhesion and Riggenbach rack railway, metre gauge.
 Trains depart Interlaken Ost for Zweilütschinen where the train is split in two.
 The first section travels to Lauterbrunnen while the second part goes to Grindelwald.
 The procedure is reversed on the return and both sections are re-joined upon reaching Zweilütschinen.
 The rack sections are located between Zweilütschinen and Lauterbrunnen plus Zweilütschinen and Grindelwald.